LOADING

 5) Where do you see yourself in 5 years?

 Where do you see yourself in 5 years?
 Really?
-Are people still asking this ancient interview question in 2014?
-The truth is that no one can make a five-year-horizon career plan in 2014 (maybe the Pope?).
+Are people still asking this ancient interview question?
+The truth is that no one can make a five-year-horizon career plan (maybe the Pope?).

 With questions like this I feel like I run in circles – “Why are you the best candidate for this position” has the same answer as “ Tell me about yourself” and “ What are your strengths”.
 So what is the whole point of this hiring process?